AY2324S1-CS2113-T17-1/tp/docs/UserGuide.md

 **Notes about Command Format**

 * Words in UPPER_CASE are parameters provided by the user.
-* Parameters can be in any order.
+* Parameters need to be specified in the given order unless specified otherwise.
 * Parameters enclosed in square brackets [] are optional.

 ## Activity Management